hdfhtt/hdfhtt/README.md

 - ⚡ Fun fact: ...
 -->
 ### My Story
 Hello, my name is **Hadif Hatta**.
-I am a normal human being, a “grape planter 🍇” and a self-dedicated learner.
+I am a normal human being, a “grape planter” and a self-dedicated learner.
 Exploring new stuff and learning new skills are my passion.
-Some of them are game mods, chatbots, API, desktop software, including graphic design.
+Some of them are game mods, chatbots, API, and desktop application.
 I also do **<a href="https://play.google.com/store/apps/details?id=hdfhtt.pastel.app">Pastel UX</a>** icons as my free time hobby.
 If you would like to support my work or boost my motivation. **<a href="https://www.buymeacoffee.com/hdfhtt"> A cup of coffee</a>** will be great!

 ---